AswinJ1/Daily_Tasks/Day-1.md

 ## Progress:
 - Completed the wireframe for my homepage layout using Figma.
+- Completed the design of homepage
 - Applied CSS techniques learned from the tutorial to improve my design and styling skills.
-- Still have a little bit of work remaining to finalize the homepage design and improve responsive features.

 ## Files:
 - [Figma Design File](https://www.figma.com/design/u7Lags2AGQiaOHY7cV0QPu/Untitled?node-id=0-1&node-type=canvas&t=aXAVvzkCbYv4jzH3-0) (This is my work)